JHSC Certification

 Training on each hazard focuses on Recognition, Assessment, Control, and Evaluation of Hazard Controls.
 You will apply a Hazard Management Tool to each hazard.

-Who should take JHSC Part Two Training?
+Who should take JHSC Part 2 Training?

 Joint Health and Safety Committee Refresher Training